 Recreated throughout the world, the true Camembert traces its origin to 11 century Normandie, but only officially became known as Camembert in the 18th century.
 To best conserve the velvety soft cow cheese, it is sold in small wooden boxes.
 Keep an eye open for Camembert de Normandie; this is a ladle-molded Camembert that is usually made with unpasteurized milk, which helps the true, mild and creamy milk flavor of this cheese unfold.

 4. Brie de Meaux – AOC 1980; Brie de Melun – AOC 1990

 Proclaimed “the king of all cheeses” during the Congress of Vienna in 1968, this soft cow’s milk cheese has proven its popularity as a mainstay on menus around the world.
 In its prime, the white rind of fungus should smell like a fresh, damp forest in the springtime, while the cheese itself must be soft and yellow.
 The cheese must be yielding through and through, if you cannot easily glide through the cheese with a cheese or even butter knife, it is not yet ripe.
 Be wary of Brie that has a slight smell of ammonia, it is probably past its prime.

 5. Reblochon- AOC 1958

 The story as to why this softer than Brie cheese is made with the milk of three different breeds of cow attests to the ingenuity of Savoie farmers.
-In an effort to evade paying their landowners high taxes on milk, 13th century farmers would only partially milk their cows, only to return to milking once the inspectors had left.
-This act of re-blochaient, or re-milking, is an integral part of the cheese’s production, as it offers a creamier milk that affords Reblochon its extraordinary consistency.
-A true Reblochon is produced from the second milking of Abondance, Tarine, and Montbéliarde cows.
+In an effort to evade paying their landowner’s high taxes on milk, 13th-century farmers would only partially milk their cows, only to return to milking once the inspectors had left.
+This act of re-blochaient, or re-milking, is an integral part of the cheese’s production, as it offers creamier milk that affords Reblochon its extraordinary consistency.
+A true Reblochon is produced from the second milking of Abondance, Taurine, and Montbéliarde cows.
 To facilitate the aging process, Reblochon is washed in whey and turned every two days as it rests in caves or cellars.
 The nutty, musky, and slightly herbal taste of the cheese meshes well with a fruity Beaujolais-Villages.
-Be sure to try Rebolochon when it is just ripe, any longer and its flavor turns bitter.
+Be sure to try Reblochon when it is just ripe, any longer and its flavor turns bitter.